CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    kubectl -n team-a get cm -o yaml
    ```

-## Task 5: Make changes to cluster declarations in the Git repo.
+## Task 8: Make changes to cluster declarations in the Git repo.

+In this task, you'll access an Ubuntu-K8s VM through PuTTY and verify the presence of a specific pod using kubectl get pods command.
+Then, you'll navigate to your forked repository on GitHub (https://github.com/<yourGitHubaccountusername>/arc-k8s-demo) and locate the arc-k8s-demo.yaml file under cluster-apps.
+You'll edit this YAML file to modify the CPU request to 120, committing the changes to confirm the updated configuration in the repository.

 1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from putty and confirm that you are able to see the **arc-k8s-demo-** pod.